 All these organisations have clear mandates and missions on HT.
 The UNHCR, among others, issues regularly reports and guidelines, not binding for states, to better interpret international migration instruments in the light of human trafficking (such as the 2006 Guidelines).
 The ILO has several conventions specifically dedicated to forced labour, such as Convention No. 29 of 1930, enhanced by a Protocol in 2014, which entered into force in 2016.
 The IOM supervises the interactions between migration and human trafficking, while the UNODC supervises the relations between transnational crime and HT.
-The OHCHR produces guidelines such as the 2002 United Nations, under the OHCHR, in 2004, also established through its Decision 2004/110 a Special Rapporteur for trafficking in persons, especially women and children54.
+The OHCHR produces guidelines such as the 2002 United Nations Principles and Guidelines on Human Rights and Human Trafficking.
+The United Nations, under the OHCHR, in 2004, also established through its Decision 2004/110 a Special Rapporteur for trafficking in persons, especially women and children54.

-52 J. KIDWELL, Mapping the Field of Religious Environmental Politics, in International Affairs, Vol. 96, Issue 2, 2020, pp. 343-363, p.
+52 J. Kidwell, Mapping the Field of Religious Environmental Politics, in International Affairs, Vol. 96, Issue 2, 2020, pp. 343-363, p.
 343.